danolawale/3sc-temperature-converter-task/readme.txt

-- This task uses Php7.4.3
+- This task uses Php 8
 -Composer version is 2.0.14

 Run via docker